cdaringe/opengimbal/docs/overview.md

 to build a gimbal.
 More specifically, it is a motion control gimbal, not strictly an auto balancing camera gimbal, for which internet searches largely point to.

+**Warning: opengimbal is still brand new.
+This site is very much incomplete, as are some of the systems designs.
+Help us build it up and complete all content!**

 ## Design principles

 - Affordable.
 Offer hobbyist gimbals that should be buildable for a couple hundred USD or less.
 This presumes you have access to the correct tooling, which is not covered here.